AdobeDocs/experience-manager-learn.en/help/foundation/security/understand-cross-origin-resource-sharing.md

 Logging is available under `com.adobe.granite.cors`:

-* enable `DEBUG` to see details about why a CORS request was denied
+* enable `DEBUG` to see details about why a [!DNL CORS] request was denied
 * enable `TRACE` to see details about all requests going through the CORS handler

 ### Tips:

 * Manually recreate XHR requests using curl, but make sure to copy all headers and details, as each one can make a difference; some browser consoles allow to copy the curl command
 * Verify if request was denied by the CORS handler and not by the authentication, CSRF token filter, dispatcher filters, or other security layers
-  * If CORS handler responds with 200, but `Access-Control-Allow-Origin` header is absent on the response, review the logs for denials under DEBUG in `com.adobe.granite.cors`
+  * If CORS handler responds with 200, but `Access-Control-Allow-Origin` header is absent on the response, review the logs for denials under [!DNL DEBUG] in `com.adobe.granite.cors`
-* If dispatcher caching of CORS requests is enabled
+* If dispatcher caching of [!DNL CORS] requests is enabled
   * Ensure the `/headers` configuration is applied to `dispatcher.any` and the web server is successfully restarted
   * Ensure the cache was properly cleared after any OSGi or dispatcher.any configuration changes.
 * if required, check presence of authentication credentials on the request.